ChrisEke/talkyard-k8s/README.md

 ## Verifying deployment on localhost

-Port-forwarding Talkyard web service on localhost with an unpriviliged port might result in a blank page.
-This is due to the $port being stripped from the request URL-header when requesting additional site assets.
-To temporarily fix this a minor modification can be done to the web pod:
+Port-forward of Talkyard web service on localhost with an unpriviliged port might result in a blank page.
+This is due to the $port being stripped from the request URL-header for additional site assets, which consequently leads to failure of loading said assets.

+A temporary fix is to modify the web pod, example:

 ```shell
 kubectl exec web-546846b96d-f7vfq -- \